WHAT IS THE SILVER SAVANNAH?

 SILVER & TARNISH

-The silver smoke Savannah is both silver and melanistic (black). the melanistic gene creates a Savannah that has an all black coat and the silver gene whitens the background of the coat.
+The silver smoke Savannah is very rare!
+This is a combination of a coat that is both silver and melanistic (black). the melanistic gene creates a Savannah that has an all black coat and the silver gene whitens the background of the coat.
 This creates a 'smoke like' effect in the fur pattern with swirls of different shades of silver and black.

 photo is a smoke silver kitten from African Image Savannah Cats